Small Subalgebras of Polynomial Rings and Stillman's Conjecture

 But then the sum of the rows of the Jacobian matrix for $Z_0 = \cV(G_{i_1}, \ldots, G_{i_h})$ vanishes on $U$, and so $U$ is contained in the singular locus of $Z_0$.
 The codimension in $\A^N_K$ of the singular locus of $Z_0$ is bounded below by $C_\sigma$ with $\sigma =\{G_{i_1}, \, \ldots,\, G_{i_h}\}$.
 Thus the codimension of $U$ in $\A^N_K$ is bounded below by $C_\sigma - r$, where $r \leq n-1$.
 This yields the stated result. \end{proof}

 \begin{remark} Note that in a polynomial ring, the height of a homogeneous ideal $I$ does not increase when we kill some of the variables.
 Let $P$ be a minimal prime of $I$ whose height is the same as that of $I$, and let $Q$ be the prime generated by the variables we are killing.
-The result holds because we may localize at a minimal prime of $P+Q$, and we may apply the result of \cite{Serre}, Th\'eor\`eme 1, part (2), p.~V--13, which implies that $\height(P + Q) \leq \height(P) + \height(Q)$. \end{remark}
+The result holds because we may localize at a minimal prime of $P+Q$, and we may apply the result of \cite{Serre}, Th\'eor\`eme 1, part (2), p.~V--13, which implies that $\height(P + Q) \leq \height(P) + \height(Q)$.
+We shall make use of this in the proof of Theorem~\ref{MAX} below. \end{remark}

 \begin{remark} In the theorem just below, the hypothesis that the degrees associated with the various rows be distinct is crucial: without it, the rows could all be taken to be the same.
 Having the degrees be all different somehow makes the matrix more like a generic matrix, i.e., a matrix of indeterminates, for which results like the one below have long been known: cf.~\cite{EN}, \cite{HE}. \end{remark}